htcondor/htcondor/docs/classad-attributes/accounting-classad-attributes.rst

     this user should get.
 A floating point number from 0 to 1.0.
     :index:`accounting ClassAd attribute`

+``SubmitterLimit``:
+    When the negotiator computes the fair share of the pool that each user should get, assuming they have infinite jobs and every job matches every slot, the SubmitterLimit is the absolute number of cores this user should get.
+    :index:`accounting ClassAd attribute`

+``Name``:

 ``Name``:
     The fully qualified name of the user or accounting group.
 It will be of the form ``name@submit.domain``.